siliconwitchery/docs/superstack/add.md

 }
 ```

-3. The SuperStack Database now contains the `"sensor 1"` Object as shown:
+3. The SuperStack Database now contains the `sensor 1` Object as shown:
 ```json
 "sensor 1":{
     "chip": "BME280",